Blocking domains

 - Include a note indicating the request was blocked due to a domain restriction

-- Do not notify the user that their request was denied
+- Do not notify the requester that their request was denied

-Visitors from blocked domains are not notified that they have been automatically denied access.
+Visitors from blocked domains are not notified that their request was denied.

 Common questions